willCode2Surf/abstracts/readme.md

 Dustin Brown is the Director of Technology for SitePro, husband, father of 3 amazing daughters, volunteer & land-locked beach lover.
 Life long technology advocate.
 20 years and running career centered around innovative problem solving and product development.
 Experience with industry leaders in IoT, automation, telecom, agriculture & nonprofits.
 Resume looks like a technology gauntlet: SitePro, Microsoft, Motorolla, Nokia, Yahoo and many start ups.
 Constantly looking to push the limits of cloud technologies, virtualization, edge, and security.

-Love spreading the technology gospel in the community; founded the Lubbock Software Developers Group among others.
+Love spreading the technology gospel in the community; founder of many software development groups that assist interested parties get involved with technology and advance their careers.
+Speaker at Redis Conf 2021/2022 as well as various MSFT conferences.
+Memeber of the Microsoft SMB council 2022.